intacct/intacct-sdk-php/README.md

 Coming soon will be a Getting Started guide.
 Coding examples are available at [intacct-sdk-php-examples](https://github.com/Intacct/intacct-sdk-php-examples).

-In the meantime, look at the Quick Installation Guide and Example below to help you get started using the Intacct PHP SDK.
+In the meantime, look at the Quick Installation Guide and Example below to help you get started using the SDK.

 ## Quick Installation Guide

 1. Install [Composer][composer]
-2. In your code, specify the Intacct SDK for PHP as a dependency in your project's composer.json file:
+2. In your code, specify the Sage Intacct SDK for PHP as a dependency in your project's composer.json file:

     ```json
     {